Born Again (Black Sabbath album): Breakup

-After Bill Ward had left the band for rehab, former Electric Light Orchestra drummer Bev Bevan was hired for the subsequent tour.
-Bevan was a friend of Iommi's who knew Don Arden well, but he was ultimately not a heavy metal drummer.
-Following the tour, in which Gillan refused to learn the lyrics to much of the band's Osbourne-era material, this version of Black Sabbath fell apart, with Gillan and Bevan quitting.
+After Bill Ward had left the band for rehab, drummer Bev Bevan was hired for the subsequent tour.
+Bevan was a friend of Iommi's who knew Don Arden well, but he was ultimately not a heavy metal drummer and struggled to fit with their musical style.
+Gillan refused to learn the lyrics to much of the band's earlier material, and this version of Black Sabbath fell apart with Gillan and Bevan quitting.

 The tour was also a breaking point for Butler, who admits in the Black Sabbath: 1978–1992 documentary, "I just got totally disillusioned with the whole thing and I left some time in 1984 after the Born Again tour.
 I just had enough of it."
-In 2015, Butler clarified to Dave Everley of Classic Rock: "I left because my second child was born and he was having problems, so I wanted to stay with him.
-I told Tony I couldn't concentrate on the band anymore.
-But I never fell out with anybody."
-While the members all got along well enough, Butler questioned Gillan's commitment after his refusal to learn the lyrics to the band's older material, and Butler says the looming Deep Purple reunion was the deciding factor in the vocalist's decision to leave.
-Iommi was unhappy when Gillan told him the news, as he thought it had been a long-term arrangement.
+In 2015, Butler clarified to Dave Everley of Classic Rock how he wanted to spend more time with his family and young children, but there was no acrimony in his departure.
+Butler felt Gillan was preoccupied with an upcoming Deep Purple reunion and said Iommi was unhappy when Gillan announced his departure from Black Sabbath, as Iommi thought it had been a long-term arrangement.
 Disagreements with management also contributed to the band's dissolution.